-It is specious to define someone who does not drink as _sober._ They may be clean for now, but the fact that if this man has never attended AA, still heavily drinks at certain parties and has used alcohol several times since injury to _cope with pain_ is a significant concern.
+Dormant Alcoholism: It is specious to define someone who does not drink as sober.
+They may be clean for now, but the fact that if this man has never attended AA, still heavily drinks at certain parties and has used alcohol several times since illness or injury to cope with pain is a significant concern.
 He is still an alcoholic.
 All he has displayed is some degree of control.
 That is not the same as being clean and sober.

 But there is a much more important issue: Many alcoholics who have maintained reasonable control over their alcohol intake have a new problem when injured.
 They are prescribed abusable narcotics which they take in excess.
 Their rationale is that: a. this is not alcohol, and b. my physician prescribes them for me.
 They then justify it further with statements such as I am in pain and should have these drugs until I no longer have any pain.